-To ensure that students have an awareness and understanding of their world both politically and environmentally, this half credit course is required of all Raymond HIgh School graduates beginning with the Class of 2024.
 This course builds upon the five themes of geography to explore the earth and our role of stewardship of it.
-This exploration will utilize primary sources, multiple data reports for analysis and recommendations, and cultural exploration.
+This exploration will utilize primary sources for analysis and recommendations, and cultural exploration.
 Students will address the issues of resource awareness, scarcity, and allocation; the impact of daily life decisions on the environment; troubleshooting, identifying, and recommending possible solutions to protect the planet.
 Ultimately, students will develop an appreciation for the physical components of the world and their place in it.
 HUMANITIES DEPARTMENT Interdisciplinary Courses Humanities courses explore a specific period of history and culture through literature, the performing arts, and the fine arts.
-These courses apply towards Elective Credits required for graduation.
-Days of Change and Challenges: 1960s .50 credit/1 semester Grades 11-12
+These courses apply towards Elective Credits required for graduation, or credit may be applied to English or Social Studies after student consultation with their classroom teacher and school counselor.
+Days of Change and Challenge .50 credit/1 semester Grades 10-12